Developing Your Data Skills

 Level 2 - Intermediate

 Designed for intermediate learners who are already comfortable with statistics and Excel.
 This course teaches data science from an Excel perspective and covers statistics in Excel, VBA, and data driven presentations in Excel.
-A data analysis MOOC takes a more in-depth view into asking the right questions, statistical modelling and how to interpret data.

 Level 3 - Advanced